antiguru/rahmen/README.md

 #### Controlling output

-After this, processing continues.
+After this, the result will either be handed over to the final processing step, or, if defined, undergo the advanced processing step
+.
 Normally, empty results for metadata tags will be dropped, and multiple occurences of the same data will be reduced to one.
 As this may be undesirable if the data should be further processed, it's possible to change this behaviour using the ``uniquify`` and ``hide_empty`` entries in the config.file.
 After this processing step, the individual metadata items will be concatenated to from the line to appear below the image using a separator, the default being ``','``.
 For special processing, this can be changed using the ``separator`` entry in the config file.

+### Advanced processing
 #### Regular Expressions for the whole line

 If you add a regular expression and a replacement to the ``line_replacements`` in the configuration file, it will be